FAQ

 How much does LimmudPhilly cost?
 Do I have to sign up in advance?

-There are no fees beyond the conference registration.
+All costs are included in the conference fee.
 LimmudPhilly is committed to ensuring that no one is turned away because of cost.
 Please contact us to learn more about financial assistance.
 Participants can come and go as they please, and attend as many sessions as they like.
 There is no registration for individual sessions—just show up and learn!

 I'm hungry...what's to eat?